Give yourself a natural face lift with Ayurvedic face massage

 It takes around 20 minutes to carry out the full massage, from head to toe.
 We will be focusing on one section at a time, beginning with the face massage, which can be carried out in isolation, or as part of a full body massage.
 This particular massage takes around 5 minutes to carry out, and acts as a natural face lift, helping to tone the cheeks, reduce facial lines and generally improve the appearance of the skin.

-We recommend beginning by cleansing the face using our Face Cleansing Powder, to remove the superficial layer of debris from the skin.
-When the powder has been rinsed away, perform the face massage using one of Mokosh’s Natural Face Oils for your skin type, or the Eye and Neck Serum.
+We recommend beginning by cleansing the face using our certified organic Facial Cleanser, Exfoliator & Mask, to remove the superficial layer of debris from the skin.
+When the powder has been rinsed away, perform the face massage using one of our 100% certified organic Beauty Serums for your skin type: the Elderberry & Chia Seed for oily/dry skin or the Raspberry & Pomegranate for normal/dry skin.

 With each direction below, take one or two drops of oil onto the fingers of each hand, or sufficient to achieve a smooth glide of the fingers across the skin.
 When massaging face and neck, use a very light touch as this skin is very delicate.
 Each instruction should be repeated 3-4 times.
 Marma points should be massaged gently in a circular clockwise motion with the middle finger.